alpha-delta-chi/proof2025-website/index.md

  - Anton Setzer
  - Arnold Beckmann, who will give a talk in memoriam of Wolfram Pohlers

+##### Contributed talks

+As is traditional for the Proof Society workshop, there will be an award for the *Best Student Presentation* at the workshop.
 **The deadline for contributed talks is June 2, 2025.**

 The fee for the workshop will also be *150 € (regular)* or *100 € (reduced)*.